basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 Put more simply: Riak runs map-step functions right on the node holding the input data for those functions, and it runs reduce-step functions on the node coordinating the MapReduce query.

+<div class="note"><div class="title">R=1</div>One consequence of Riak's processing model is that MapReduce queries have an effective `R` value of 1.
+The queries are distributed to a representative sample of the cluster where the data is expected to be found, and if one server lacks a copy of data it's supposed to have, a MapReduce job will not attempt to go look for it elsewhere.</div>

 ## How Riak's MR Queries Are Specified

 MapReduce queries in Riak have two components: a list of inputs and a list of "steps", or "phases".